WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.15.6 - 2015-05-14 =
+* Add missing element to RTL stylesheet.
+* Prevent error if no widgets have been defined.

 = 1.15.5 - 2015-03-13 =
-* Add filter to process shortcode in widgets.
+* Process shortcode in widgets.
 * Preprocess nested shortcodes.
+* Add filter 'strong_widget_read_more_text' for the widget "Read more" link text.
 * Add "News" tab to Settings page.
 * Remove Guide icon.
 * Add more version info to HTML comment.
-* Fix <label> mismatch in widget form.
+* Fix `<label>` mismatch in widget form.

 = 1.15.4 - 2015-03-10 =
 * Fix bug in slideshows.